Fred-Evif/Matilda/source/SHARE-seq.rst

       h5write(colnames(exprs_list[[i]]), h5file_list[i], name = "matrix/barcodes")
     }
   }
-  write_h5(exprs_list = list(rna = train_rna, h5file_list = "/Matilda/data/CITE-seq/Ctrain_rna.h5")
+  write_h5(exprs_list = list(rna = train_rna, h5file_list = "/Matilda/data/SHARE-seq/Ctrain_rna.h5")

 Example dataset
 ,,,,,,,,,,,,,,,,,,,,,,

-As an example, the processed CITE-seq dataset by Swanson et al待改.
-(GSE158013待改) is provided for the example run, which is saved in `./Matilda/data/CITEseq`.
+As an example, the processed SHARE-seq dataset by Swanson et al待改.
+(GSE158013待改) is provided for the example run, which is saved in `./Matilda/data/SHAREseq`.
 You can prepare the example dataset as input for Matilda or use their own datasets.

-Running Matilda with the example CITE-seq dataset
+Running Matilda with the example SHARE-seq dataset
 ----------------------------------------------------

-Training the Matilda model with CITE-seq (see Arguments section for more details).
+Training the Matilda model with SHARE-seq (see Arguments section for more details).
 ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

 ::